nedamhs/density-sensitivity-classification/README.md

 # Density Sensitivity ML Pipeline

-A machine learning pipeline for classifying density sensitivity in DFT chemical reactions, enabling identification of reactions where density-corrected DFT (DC-DFT) may be required.
+A machine learning pipeline for binary classification of density sensitivity ($\tilde{s} \ge 2$ vs. $\tilde{s} < 2$) in GMTKN55 benchmark reactions, identifying cases where density-corrected DFT (DC-DFT) may be required.

+Computing s̃ requires HF (O(N^4)) and LDA (O(N^3)) densities.
+We instead use machine learning as a surrogate to classify GMTKN55 reactions as density-sensitive (s̃ ≥ 2) without explicitly evaluating s̃.

 ## 🔬 Project Overview

 This project implements a complete ML pipeline to predict whether chemical reactions are sensitive to changes in electron density.
 Density-sensitive reactions are those where energy errors are driven by inaccuracies in the electron density, while density-insensitive reactions are those where errors arise primarily from the approximate functional form.

-The pipeline integrates physics-based molecular encoding with modern ML techniques:
+The pipeline integrates physics-informed molecular encoding with modern ML techniques:

 -  **Molecular Parsing** – Uses the *Atomic Simulation Environment (ASE)* to read `.xyz` files and construct `Atoms` objects containing atomic numbers and 3D coordinates.
 These standardized structures serve as inputs for Molecular descriptor generation.
 - **Coulomb Matrix Molecular Descriptor** – Converts each ASE `Atoms` object into a rotation- and permutation-invariant Coulomb matrix molecular descriptor using the `dscribe` library.
 This descriptor captures interatomic electrostatic interactions in a fixed numerical representation.